jpeg729/pytorch_bits/README.md

 * Strongly typed LSTM and GRU from [arxiv:Strongly-Typed Recurrent Neural Networks](https://arxiv.org/abs/1602.02218)

+### Ideas/research

-I also plan to study [arxiv:Unbiased Online Recurrent Optimization](http://arxiv.org/abs/1702.05043), but for the moment it is not clear to me how best to implement it.
+* I plan to study [arxiv:Unbiased Online Recurrent Optimization](http://arxiv.org/abs/1702.05043), but for the moment it is not clear to me how best to implement it.
+* Optional noisy initial hidden states.
+Otherwise the model will learn to cope with the fact of having zero initial hidden state which may hinder learning the hidden state dynamics later in the sequences.
+This probably isn't very important if I have only a few sequences that are very long and that are normalised to zero mean.

 ## Optimisers